dokku-MCP/dokku-mcp/README.md

 ## Acknowledgments

-- [mcp-go](https://github.com/mark3labs/mcp-go) for the excellent Go implementation of the MCP protocol
+- [mcp-go](https://github.com/mark3labs/mcp-go) for the Go implementation of the MCP protocol
 - [Dokku](https://dokku.com/) for the fantastic PaaS platform
 - MCP community for specifications and tools